 Some cats take to new kittens right away.
-Others will need a lot of time to get used to the newcomer or may never adjust to a new cat in the house.
-A lot of this is going to depend on how old and well-socialized your cat is when it's introduced to your new family member.
+Others need a lot of time to get used to a new kitty, or they may never fully adjust.
+A lot of this depends on how old and well socialized your cat is when it's introduced to your new family member.

-Why Do Cats Not Get Along?
+Why Do Cats Reject New Kittens?

-This social hierarchy is different than that of the average house cat.
+This social hierarchy is different from that of the average house cat.
 That's because house cats are domesticated, usually spayed and neutered, often not well socialized with other cats, and live in a very isolated environment away from other cats.
 This can present a problem when you want to bring a new kitten or cat into the family.

 Make sure you have one more litter box than you have cats.
-This means if you have two cats, you should have three litter boxes.
+This means that if you have two cats, you should have three litter boxes.
 There should be no direct line of sight between the boxes in case both your older cat and new kitten are in different boxes at the same time.

 Keep Things Calm